 - o Tell a story: Be specific.
 Take your belief out of the air and ground it in the events of your life.
 Consider moments when your belief was formed or tested or changed.
 Think of your own experience, work, and family, and tell of the things you know that no one else does.
 Your story need not be heart-warming or gut-wrenching-it can even be funny-but it should be real.
-Make sure your story ties to the essence of your daily life philosophy and the shaping of your beliefs. - Be brief: Your statement should be between 350 and 500 words.
-That's about three minutes when read aloud at your natural pace.

-- Name your belief: If you can't name it in a sentence or two, your essay might not be about a belief.
-Also, rather than writing a list, consider focusing on one core belief, because three minutes is a very short time. - o Be positive: Please avoid preaching or editorializing.
-Tell us what you do believe, not what you don't believe.
+Make sure your story ties to the essence of your daily life philosophy and the shaping of your beliefs. - o Be brief: Your statement should be between 350 and 500 words.
+That is about three minutes when read aloud at your natural pace. - Name your belief: If you cannot name it in a sentence or two, your essay might not be about a belief.
+Also, rather than writing a list, consider focusing on one core belief, because three minutes is a noticeably brief time. - o Be positive: Please avoid preaching or editorializing.
+Tell us what you do believe, not what you do not believe.
 Avoid speaking in the editorial "we."
 Make your essay about you; speak in the first person. - o Be personal: Write in words that are comfortable for you to speak.
-We recommend you read your essay aloud to yourself several times, and each time simplify it until you find the words, tone, and story that echo your belief and the way you speak. - This I Will Implement plan (10%): In your This I Believe Essay, you had an opportunity to both define and communicate your values.
-Research shows that in order to actually realize those values a the individual or institutional level, it is critical to identify and communicate an implementation plan.
-For this essay, I would like you to identify three practices or structures you will put into place to successfully implement your This I Believe essay into your daily and your orgainzation's practices, i.e, a This I Will Implement plan.
+We recommend you read your essay aloud to yourself several times, and each time simplify it until you find the words, tone, and story that echo your belief and the way you speak.

+• This I Will Implement plan (15%): In your This I Believe Essay, you had an opportunity to both define and communicate your values.
+Research shows that to realize those values at the individual or institutional level, it is critical to identify and communicate an implementation plan.
+For this essay, I would like you to identify three practices or structures you will put into place to successfully implement your This I Believe essay into your daily and your organization's practices, i.e., a This I Will Implement plan.
 That is, think about specific actions you can take to actively live your leadership values.
 Avoid simply restating your values or being overly vague and not specific enough.

-Length: 200-400 words

-Due Date: 8:00 pm, Sunday 7/25
+Length: 350-500 words Due Date: 8:00 pm, July 9